smertiens/polymede/README.md

 # Polymede

-A simple query language for JSON documents.
+A simple command-line tool to query data from JSON files.

 ## Installation